27 Business Analyst (BA) CV Samples for 2026

 The other thing you have to consider is that there are two stages of CV review:

-• Companies use an Applicant Tracking System (ATS) to automatically filter out CVs based on certain keyword filters.
+• Companies use an Applicant Tracking System (ATS) to automatically filter out resumes based on certain keywords used in your bullet points, skills, and LinkedIn headline.

 • The hiring manager or HR person responsible for screening for the role will look at your CV.